spnda/fastgltf/docs/overview.rst

 In this chapter, I'll show some graphs on how **fastgltf** compares to the two most used glTF libraries, cgltf and tinygltf.
 I've disabled loading of images and buffers to only compare the JSON parsing and deserialization of the glTF data.
 The values and the graphs themselves can be found in `this spreadsheet <https://docs.google.com/spreadsheets/d/1ocdHGoty-rF0N46ZlAlswzcPHVRsqG_tncy8paD3iMY/edit?usp=sharing>`_.
-These numbers were benchmarked using Catch2's benchmark tool on a Ryzen 5800X (with AVX2) with 32GB of RAM using Clang, as Clang showed a significant performance improvement over MSVC in every test.
+The following numbers were benchmarked using Catch2's benchmark tool on an Apple M3 Pro and a Ryzen 5800X using Clang, as Clang showed a significant performance improvement over MSVC in every test.

 First, I compared the performance with embedded buffers that are encoded with base64.